This is for busy people after a time of Bible Study:

 By this point we will have decided what we are going to share as bread and wine.
 So we have a time of reflection, and think about the cross, and what Jesus has done for us.
 We give thanks for the Good News of Jesus.
 We are in the company of all those in time and space who are worshiping the Lamb of God.
 Somebody might say something, or this time can be a time of silence.

-We then eat and drink together, and then say together, at the prompting of the Curator:
+We then eat and drink whatever we have decided, and then say together, at the prompting of the Curator:

-Christ has died Christ is risen Christ will come again:
+We proclaim: Christ has died: Christ is risen: Christ will come again:

 We listen to what Jesus may be saying to us.
 We turn our thoughts to the future.
 We may want to ask Jesus for help or encouragement or wisdom, or strength to resist evil.
 We want him to be more real to us on our own journey.
 We may receive restored shalom, remission from sickness or depression, hope for the future, restored relationships, joy and peace.
 We ask for an increased concern for the wellbeing of those we pray for, family, friends, those in the church, those we like, those we do not, and those who can’t stand us.

 Finally, we say together at the prompting of the Curator:

 We remind each other: Jesus is alive, he gives us his shalom: so what is he asking of us?

 The Curator can invite people to contribute answers: there may be nothing, or nothing anybody wants to share, but there may be something that is helpful.
 The Curator can pray in closing, or lead with the Lord’s Prayer, the Grace, or the Peace.
 So we go back to our work, strengthened and equipped.

 Let’s do it! or Amen, or Grace and Peace, or see you later guys, or The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with us all, evermore: Amen